 Pass out your business card.
 No, do not do this while they are shooting.
 In fact, don’t even do it at the start of the day -- there’s too much to get done and everyone is anxious.
 Do this at lunch or the end of the day.
-Don’t go around just handing it out, though.
-Meet people.
-Ask them what they are working on.
+However, refrain from simply handing it out; instead, take the time to network with people.
+Strike up conversations and inquire about what projects they're currently involved in.
 Everyone has something lined up after this.
 Ask them if they do anything else in film.
 Heck, ask them what their favorite film is; it doesn’t matter, just make a connection, a real one.
 They will eventually return the question.
 That’s when you let them know you are a screenwriter, then tell them about some of the scripts you are working on.
 Keep it quick and short.
 Remember, you aren't the only screenwriter on the face of the planet.

 Give them your business card, ask for theirs, add them on social media, send them a “nice to meet you” email, then keep writing.
 Don’t expect anything to happen over night.